YottaDB/YDBDoc/ProgGuide/isv.rst

 $ZTVALUE
 +++++++++++++

 For SET, $ZTVALUE has the value assigned to the node by the explicit SET operation.
-Modifying $ZTVALUE within a trigger modifies the eventual value YottaDB/GT.M assigns to the node.
+Modifying $ZTVALUE within a trigger modifies the eventual value YottaDB assigns to the node.
 Note that changing $ZTVALUE has a small performance impact because it causes an additional update operation on the node once all trigger code completes.
-If a node has multiple associated triggers each trigger receives the current value of $ZTVALUE, however, because the triggers run in arbitrary order, YottaDB/FIS strongly recommends no more than one trigger change any given element of application data, for example, a particular piece.
+If a node has multiple associated triggers each trigger receives the current value of $ZTVALUE, however, because the triggers run in arbitrary order, YottaDB strongly recommends no more than one trigger change any given element of application data, for example, a particular piece.
 For KILL and its variants, $ZTVALUE returns the empty string.
-While YottaDB/GT.M accepts updates to $ZTVALUE within the trigger code invoked for a KILL or any of its variants, it ultimately discards any such value.
+While YottaDB accepts updates to $ZTVALUE within the trigger code invoked for a KILL or any of its variants, it ultimately discards any such value.
 Outside trigger context, attempting to SET $ZTVALUE produces a SETINTRIGONLY error.

 +++++++++++++
 $ZTWORMHOLE
 +++++++++++++

 $ZTWORMHOLE allows you to specify a string up to 128KB of information you want to make available during trigger execution.
 You can use $ZTWORMHOLE to supply an application-context or process context to your trigger logic.
-Because YottaDB/GT.M makes $ZTWORMHOLE available throughout the duration of the process, you can access or update $ZTWORMHOLE both from inside and outside a trigger.
+Because YottaDB makes $ZTWORMHOLE available throughout the duration of the process, you can access or update $ZTWORMHOLE both from inside and outside a trigger.

 $ZTWORMHOLE provides a mechanism to access information from a process/application context that is otherwise unavailable in trigger context.
-YottaDB/GT.M records any non-empty string value of $ZTWORMHOLE in the YottaDB/GT.M database journal file as part of any update that invokes at least one trigger which references $ZTWORMHOLE.
-YottaDB/GT.M also transmits any non-NULL $ZTWORMHOLE value in the replication stream, thus providing the same context to triggers invoked by MUPIP processes (either as part of the replicating instance update process or as part of MUPIP journal recovery/rollback).
+YottaDB records any non-empty string value of $ZTWORMHOLE in the YottaDB database journal file as part of any update that invokes at least one trigger which references $ZTWORMHOLE.
+YottaDB also transmits any non-NULL $ZTWORMHOLE value in the replication stream, thus providing the same context to triggers invoked by MUPIP processes (either as part of the replicating instance update process or as part of MUPIP journal recovery/rollback).
 Therefore, whenever you use $ZTWORMHOLE in a trigger, you create something like a wormhole for process context that is otherwise NEWed in the run-time or non-existent in MUPIP.

-Note that if trigger code does not reference $ZTMORMHOLE, YottaDB/GT.M does not make it available to MUPIP (via the journal files or replication stream).
-Therefore, if a replicating secondary has different trigger code than the initiating primary (an unusual configuration) and the triggers on the replicating node require information from $ZTWORMHOLE, the triggers on the initiating node must reference $ZTWORMHOLE to ensure YottaDB/GT.M maintains the data it contains for use by the update process on the replicating node.
+Note that if trigger code does not reference $ZTMORMHOLE, YottaDB does not make it available to MUPIP (via the journal files or replication stream).
+Therefore, if a replicating secondary has different trigger code than the initiating primary (an unusual configuration) and the triggers on the replicating node require information from $ZTWORMHOLE, the triggers on the initiating node must reference $ZTWORMHOLE to ensure YottaDB maintains the data it contains for use by the update process on the replicating node.
 While you can change $ZTWORMHOLE within trigger code, because of the arbitrary ordering of triggers on the same node, such an approach requires careful design and implementation.
-YottaDB/GT.M allows $ZTWORMHOLE to be NEW'd.
+YottaDB allows $ZTWORMHOLE to be NEW'd.
 NEWing $ZTWORMHOLE is slightly different from NEWing other ISVs/variables in the sense that the former retains its original value whereas the latter does not.
-However, like other NEWs, YottaDB/GT.M restores $ZTWORMHOLE's value when the stack level pops.
+However, like other NEWs, YottaDB restores $ZTWORMHOLE's value when the stack level pops.

 The following table summarizes the read/write permissions assigned to all trigger-related ISVs within trigger context and outside trigger context.